-- Breast cancer.
+- Breast cancer

-- Lung cancer.
+- Lung cancer

-- Colon cancer.
+- Colon cancer

 How exactly GAD plays a role in the development of stiff person syndrome is still unknown.

-As a matter of fact, some people with SPS do not have anti-GAD antibodies.
+Some people with SPS do not have anti-GAD antibodies.

-Risk Factors Associated with SPS
+Risk Factors Associated With SPS

 Furthermore, women are twice as likely as males to suffer from SPS.
 People between the ages of 30 and 60 are the most likely to develop it.

-Conditions with Increased Risk of Developing SPS
+Conditions With Increased Risk of Developing SPS: